Frequently asked questions

 Over time, customer charges will increase, to meet the cost of delivering reliable and sustainable water services.

-The exact amount to be charged each year depends on the pace of delivering maintenance and upgrades, and the level of cost recovery from new developments.
+The exact amount to be charged each year will depend on the pace of delivering maintenance and upgrades, and the level of cost recovery from new developments.

+The approach to calculating water charges is not changing immediately.
 For the 2026/27 year, Tiaki Wai is calculating water services charges using the water pricing mechanisms currently used by councils, in the interests of continuity.
-This is based on a mix of capital value and fixed charges, it is different for each council, and only relates to water usage where a customer already has a water meter.
-You can find out more about this in the Water Services Strategy available on this page (see the summary of the Pricing Policy on page 125).
+This is based on a mix of capital value and fixed charges, it is different for each council and only relates to water usage where a customer already has a water meter.
+You can find out more about this in the Water Services Strategy (see the summary of the Pricing Policy on page 127).

 The long-term goal for Tiaki Wai is to ensure that charges for water services are consistent for similar properties that utilise comparable services, regardless of their geographical location across the service area.
-(See the draft Pricing Policy available on this page).
+(Read more detail in the Pricing Policy).

 This move toward a more consistent regional structure where water charges are ‘harmonised’ across the takiwā (territory) is expected to happen no later than 1 July 2031.
-How and when this transition to a harmonised approach takes place will be analysed and consulted on through the 2027-37 Strategy.
+You will have an opportunity to comment on how and when this transition to a harmonised approach takes place, before final decisions are made.

 The installation of residential water meters in future will allow charging to reflect water usage, but this is several years away.

 Charges need to rise because the region’s water infrastructure has been under-funded for decades and now requires major work.
-Between $6.3 and $8.8 billion dollars is needed over 10 years is needed to replace aging pipes, meet modern standards, and support growth.
+Between $5.7 and $8.2 billion dollars is needed over 10 years to replace aging pipes, meet modern standards, and support growth.
 Without higher charges, essential work won’t be able to be done.

 We recognise that rising water services costs will be a challenge for some households.
 Options will be available for those requiring extra support.
-Our draft Debtors' Management and Hardship Policy is currently available to view here.
+Our Debtors' Management and Hardship/Waivers Policy is summarised and available for full download on the Billing page.

 The rates rebate scheme is operated by the Department of Internal Affairs and administered by councils on behalf of DIA.